 Test the Battery:

-- You can use a smoke detector tester.
+You can use an aerosol smoke detector tester.
 Using a smoke detector tester will tell you if your smoke alarm is working properly and whether it needs a new battery, or not.
 These smoke detector testers are quick, safe to use, non-toxic and non-flammable.

 The Smoke Alarm is Outdated

 Why your smoke alarm beeps… When the alarm has reached its end of life, it will begin to beep and emit a warning tone.
-This is not an indication that your home is on fire; it’s simply telling you that it’s time to replace the device.
+Smoke alarm beeps are not an indication that your home is on fire, it’s simply telling you that it’s time to replace the device.
 If you continue to use an outdated smoke alarm, then there’s a risk that the unit could become unreliable or even faulty.
 This could put you and your family at risk of being injured by fire.

 The Smoke Alarm is Damaged or Faulty